seathasky/FF14-MAC_ModSupport/README.md

 ------------------------------------------------------------------------------------------------------------
+**STEP 3:** Performance tweaks & FPS display
+------------------------------------------------------------------------------------------------------------
-**STEP 3:** Go to your bottle folder @ Users/USERNAME/Library/Application Support/Crossover/Bottles/YOURBOTTLENAME/ and open "CXBOTTLE.CONF" with a text editor and add these env variables, the section is at the very bottom of the config file.
+Go to your bottle folder @ Users/USERNAME/Library/Application Support/Crossover/Bottles/YOURBOTTLENAME/ and open "CXBOTTLE.CONF" with a text editor and add these env variables, the section is at the very bottom of the config file.
 I highlighted in red in this image what needs to be added:
-------------------------------------------------------------------------------------------------------------

 ![step3](https://i.imgur.com/UtIE40Z.png )